isharacomix/8bitmooc/mooc/pages/content/specs/apu.md

 Sound Control
 -------------
 ### SNDCHAN ($4015)
-The sound channel register also serves as an APU status register.
-By writing a zero to the bits that correspond to the sound channels, you can immediately silence them.
+Before any sounds can play, they must be turned on using the SNDCHAN register.
+Write a 1 to enable a channel and a 0 to silence it.
 Writing to this register also always clears the DMC interrupt flag.

     76543210 (write)
        |||||